mikeeq/mbp-fedora-kernel/README.md

 ### Known issues

+- Dynamic audio input/output change (on connecting/disconnecting headphones jack)
+- TouchID - (@MCMrARM is working on it - https://github.com/Dunedan/mbp-2016-linux/issues/71#issuecomment-528545490)
+- Thunderbolt (is disabled, because driver was causing kernel panics (not tested with 5.5 kernel))
 - Microphone (it's recognised with new apple t2 sound driver, but there is a low mic volume amp)
-- Dynamic audio outputs change (on connecting/disconnecting headphones jack)
-- Suspend/Resume (sleep mode)
-- Thunderbolt

 #### Working with upstream stable kernel 5.1